GameGodS3/Powershell-Hex-Color/README.md

 PowerShell Colorizer makes it easier to change the colours of the default color palette.
 Simply enter the Hex Value of the colour you want to add.

+__Note: Script only works for PowerShell in Windows.
+Not even in PowerShell for Linux__

 ![PowerShell-Colorizer](./img/Colorizer.png)

 ## Prerequisites